0

 f=(m12+n12)k1=(m62n62)k6

 k3 is even and the others ki are all odd.
-We consider that k4, k5 and k6 are each prime to each other since the greatest common divisor of a, b and c is one.
+We consider that k4, k5 and k6 are mutually prime to each other since if two of the diagonal lengths have a common prime factor, then the length of the space diagonal and the length of the other diagonal will also have the prime factor, three edge lengths will have it too and this contradicts the condition that a, b and c have no common prime factors.
 Let r be an odd positive integer.
 Since g has factors k4, k5 and k6,

 holds.
 Let s and u be odd positive integers and t be an even positive integer.
 By this equation, the following equations hold.